codalab/codalab-worksheets/docs/REST-API-Reference.md

 ### `POST /bundles/<bundle_uuid:re:0x[0-9a-f]{32}>/locations/blob`

-Finalize after uploading a file to the blob storage.
+Updates a bundle location.
+Used to finalize a bundle's upload status after it is uploaded by the client directly to the bundle store, such as uploading to blob storage and bypassing the server.

 Query parameters:
 - `success`: The state of upload.